-The temperature compensated quartz oscillator is an electronically controlled device using a temperature sensitive device to directly compensate for the effect of temperature on the oscillator's frequency.
+The temperature compensated quartz oscillator is electronically controlled using a temperature sensitive device to directly compensate for the effect of temperature on the oscillator's frequency.

-The rubidium lamp, filter and resonance cell provide the optical subassembly used in the manufacture of the Company's optically pumped atomic rubidium frequency standards.
+The rubidium lamp, filter and resonance cell provide the optical subassembly for the manufacture of the Company's optically pumped atomic rubidium frequency standards.
 The cesium tube resonator is used in the manufacture of the Company's cesium primary standard atomic clocks.

-High reliability, MIL-M-38510 Class S and B, hybrid assemblies are manufactured in thick and thin film technologies for applications from DC to 44
+High reliability, MIL-M-38510 Class S and B, hybrid assemblies are manufactured in thick and thin film technologies for applications from DC to 44 GHz.

-GHz.
 These are used in manufacturing the Company's products and also supplied directly to customers, for space and other high reliability systems.